aambrioso1/NLP/transformers/On What Transformers Know.md

-# On What Transformers Can Do
+# On what transformers can do

 ### My Goals
 * Define what a transformer is.